LogtalkDotOrg/logtalk3/manuals/_sources/glossary.rst.txt

       itself or by any other object.

    object
-      An entity characterized by an :term:`identity` and a set of predicate directives and clauses.
+      An entity characterized by an :term:`identity` and a set of :term:`predicates directives <predicate directive>` and clauses.
       Logtalk objects can be either static or dynamic.
 Logtalk objects can play the *role* of classes, instances, or prototypes.
 The role or roles an object plays are a function of its relations with other objects.

    object database
       The set of predicates locally defined inside an object.